Nirvikalpa108/Amina-CV/README.md

 **Achievements**

 In November, I set up a what's app group for women teaching themselves how to code in London.
-We are holding our first meetup in the New Year.

 ## Paid work